-The organization of Sadabe includes both foreigners and Malagasy people working in concert.
-Throughout their research and their programming, they have solved problems by consensus, with strong voices from Malagasy scientists, government officials, our employees, and community members at many levels.
+Throughout our research and programming, we have aimed to solve problems by consensus, with strong voices from Malagasy scientists, government officials, our employees, and community members at many levels.

-For example, Sadabe works in concert with local communities in central Madagascar (Tsinjoarivo) and also partners with two local organizations: Maitsoanala (a research and tourism guides’ association) and Taratra Reny sy Zaza (an association of midwives and women focusing on women’s and children’s health).
+For example, we work in concert with local communities in central Madagascar (Tsinjoarivo) and also partners with two local organizations: Maitsoanala (a research and tourism guides’ association) and Taratra Reny sy Zaza (an association of midwives and women focusing on women’s and children’s health).
 Sustainability is a key pillar of all past and planned activities.

-As part of Sadabe’s ongoing commitment to social development, the organization has worked on both education and healthcare programming in the past.
-For example, Sadabe facilitated the donation and staffing of an elementary school near their study site (in Mahatsinjo); this school was the first public school in the area and increased the likelihood that students would be able to receive a minimum level of education.
-The organization continues to undertake several outreach and educational activities in this and other communities that have reached thousands of individuals, including an English-language programs and t-shirt giveaways.
+As part of Sadabe’s ongoing commitment to social development, we have worked on both education and healthcare programming.
+We facilitated the donation and staffing of an elementary school near our study site (in Mahatsinjo); this school was the first public school in the area and increased the likelihood that students would be able to receive a minimum level of education.
+The organization continues to undertake several outreach and educational activities in this and other communities that have reached thousands of individuals, including an English-language program and t-shirt giveaways.
 Some of Sadabe’s education programming was conducted in partnership with the Madagascar Ankizy Fund.

-Given Sadabe’s emphasis on research, the organization also provides training for both foreign and Malagasy university students.
+We provide training for both foreign and Malagasy university students.
 This helps build capacity in the next generation of scientists, and allows them to get an up-close and in-person look at what is takes to research and conserve endangered lemur species.
-In addition, Sadabe has worked with local communities to teach them English and French and help them learn how to become tourism guides.
+In addition, we have worked with local communities to teach them English and French and help them learn how to become tourism guides.